Eagle Royalties Ltd.: Additional Results Reported for Definition Drilling at AurMac Gold Project, Yukon

 See drill-hole locations here

 As reported by Banyan, the company initiated its 2024 exploration program on June 1 2024, and has completed 118 drill-holes and over 21,000 m of drilling within the Powerline and Airstrip deposit areas.
-Drilling was reportedly completed in mid-October and to date, Banyan has released results for 76 of the drill holes.
+Drilling was reportedly completed in mid-October and to date, Banyan has released results for 98 of the drill holes.
+Results are pending for an additional 16 drillholes within the boundaries of the ER 2% NSR at the Airstrip resource area.

 On September 16th 2024 Banyan reported test recoveries of 93% in samples at Powerline and 90% at Airstrip using multiple conventional mill processing options including gravity recovery in combination with Carbon in Leach ("CIL")/Carbon in Pulp ("CIP") processes, and that work is ongoing for flotation-leach (see complete BYN news release here).